MikheyevLab/Computing-Fall-2015/_posts/2015-09-16-1-welcome-to-computing.md

   - ```rm```
   - ```ln```
   - ```cat```
+  - ```man```
   - ```less```
 2. Which shortcuts refer to (a) the current directory (b) to the directory above the current one (c) the home folder?
 3. What is the difference between a folder and a directory?
 4. How do you remove an empty directory?
 What if it is not empty?
 Give examples.
+5. How would you find out more about a command?
+(List three options)
+6. What are links?
+How might they be useful?
+7. How would you differentiate a directory from an ordinary file on the command line.
+How about a link?
+8. Create two directories (let's call them A and B).
+Go into A and create a (soft-)link to B. Go into that link.
+Where are you know?
+Go back to the original directory and delete B. What happend to the link in A?
+9. Can you describe the difference between a hard-link and a soft-link?
+Compare your result from 8. with creating a hard-link to a normal file and deleting the original.
+10. Execute the command ```dmesg```.
+How would you see only the last 50 lines.
+How about the first 50 lines?
+How would you save the output as a file?
+How would you search the output for a keyword?
+Since the command is creating a lot of output is there a way to read the output at your own pace?
+11. Why do you think using the command line might be useful?
+What surprised you?